SamuraiZach/final-project-start/README.md

 Watch this space for additional project requirements.

 If running on new console/build run "npm install"

+Installed library "immutability-helper"